Summer is not the best time of year for taking photographs. And summer landscape photography can be even more challenging.

 These are the summer landscape conditions that I love most.
 I go searching for them for my landscape photography.

-Clear blue skies (or coloured by the last lights of the sunset) can be boring.
+Clear blue skies (or colored by the last lights of the sunset) can be boring.
 Everyone has a sunset photo.

 But not everyone has a dramatic weather image.